jdtsmith/autoftp/README.md

 1. Wait for microcontroller to reboot (which the rshell `cp` causes), and then reinitialize (perhaps by hand) [1-5s, e.g. for Wifi startup]
 1. Test your changes

-So this still looks like a 10-30s "development loop" time.  `autoftp` enables a much faster workflow for network-connected microcontrollers:
+So this still looks like a 10-30s "development loop" time.  `autoftp` enables a _much faster_ workflow for network-connected microcontrollers:

 1. Make a tiny change, perhaps to a single constant
-1. File changes are noticed and immediately uploaded to micro-controller [0.5s for small file, <1s for files <25K]
+1. File changes are noticed and automatically and immediately uploaded to the micro-controller [0.5s for small file, <1s for files <25K]
 1. Reload code and test

 ## Questions